leoson-wu/DM2025-Lab1-Announcement/README.md

 # Hand in your Homework

 Go to the [DM Lab 1 Homework](https://github.com/leoson-wu/DM2025-Lab1-Exercise/blob/main/DM2025-Lab1-Homework.ipynb) in Git and follow the same process above.
-Make sure to commit and save your changes to your repository __BEFORE the deadline for each phase (September 28th and October 19th 11:59 pm, Sunday)__.
-During the second phase, the answers from first phase will not be considered if can not be pushed on time.
+Make sure to commit and save your changes to your repository __BEFORE the deadline for each phase (September 28th and October 19th, 11:59 pm, Sunday)__.
+During the second phase, the answers from the first phase will not be considered if they can not be pushed on time.

 Make sure to hand in 2 notebooks, including:
 1. Take home exercises from [DM Lab 1](https://github.com/leoson-wu/DM2025-Lab1-Exercise/blob/main/DM2025-Lab1-Master.ipynb)